 The Programme team meet monthly in order to monitor programme performance.
 Issues discussed include recruitment and retention, student feedback, assessment calendars approaches to teaching and learning, coordination of site visits and guest lecture plans.
 Peer observation is undertaken this includes classroom based observation as well as peer review of marking, assessment and feedback.

-The programme leader is responsible for day to day management of the programme and Personal Tutors ensure the welfare and development of each student on the programme throughout their period of study.
+Whilst the programme leader is responsible for day to day management of the programme, Personal Tutors will ensure the welfare and development of each student on the programme throughout their period of study.